AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### Certificate Request

-For each generated CSR the EST CLient SHOULD make a HTTPS request containing the CSR to the `/simpleenroll` endpoint of the EST Server.
+For each generated CSR the EST Client SHOULD make a HTTPS request containing the CSR to the `/simpleenroll` endpoint of the EST Server.
 The EST Client SHOULD include the manufacturer installed TLS Client Certificate if present and valid during the TLS handshake with the EST Server.
 If the TLS certificate is no longer valid, the [Expired Manufacturer Issued TLS Client Certificate](#Expired-Manufacturer-Issued-TLS-Client-Certificate) workflow should be followed.

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to NMOS APIs.